 Key factors in the assessment included:

 the percentage of their population that have been vaccinated

 the country’s access to reliable scientific data and genomic sequencing

 The Government says risks posed by variants remain significant, and restrictions for inbound passengers, such as 10-day managed quarantine, home quarantine, and stringent testing will remain in place - but will apply to people differently depending on whether the destination visited is categorised as ‘green’, ‘amber’ or ‘red’.

-The government says testing remains an essential part of protecting public health as restrictions begin to ease - with all arrivals who are not exempt required to book a pre-departure, day 2 and day 8 test before travelling.
+The government says testing remains an essential part of protecting public health as restrictions begin to ease.

 Browse Green Traveller to plan for when travel starts up again, here are just a few of our most popular pages and sections: